dkvz/PasswordManagerApp/README.md

 npm test
 ```

+# Security considerations
+It would actually be better to have the app being called through HTTPS but for some reason the self contained published app doesn't bind the HTTPS port on Linux (it seems to do it on Windows).

+By intercepting packets on the loopback address on the server itself and with access to the secret sequence, it's possible to extract the master password from a full session communication.

+This is of course also possible through extensive memory dumping but that is **much** harder to pull off.

+I'm going to add a todo post to try and get the HTTPS Kestrel support.

 # TODO
 - [x] Remove the old project from Github -> Made it private.
 - [x] Use CSS variables while I'm at it.